I Spend $500/Month on Uber/Lyft Just To Work, Which Is Already Exhausting (Autism Unpredictability Costs)

 Public transit could help.
 I've considered it.

 The problem?
 It's unpredictable in the times it arrives.
+And I'd have to walk very early in the morning to hopefully get to work on time.

 What Tracking Showed Me

 This taught me that scheduling rides in advance is a must.
 Or scheduling them an hour before my shift starts.
+And to ideally target the cheapest days so I won't get hit on the financial side of things so much.

 The Reality